BonfantiRiccardo/roboticsProject2/README.md

 # Second Project for the "Robotics" course of Politecnico di Milano (Prof. Matteucci, Mentasti)

 ## Mapping
+Start the mapping task by executing the following command</br>
+`roslaunch first_project launch.launch`</br>
-Start the mapping task by launching the gmapping_launcher.launch and then start the bag provided by prof. Mentasti. rviz should open up already configured to visualize everything.
+and then start the bag provided by prof. Mentasti.</br>
+rviz should open up already configured to visualize everything.</br>
-You can view the map in the maps folder, and a png of it is in the slides folder
+You can view the map in the maps folder, and a png of it is in the slides folder.

 ## Navigation
 ...